kamo-naoyuki/pybg/README.md

-# Pybg: Parallel job execution for shell scripts
+# Pybg: Parallel job management tool
 ## What is this?
 In Unix shell scripts, commands can be executed in parallel using background processes, but pybg simplifies job management with additional features.